DevOps: Engineering the Software Lifecycle

 Other practices, like Infrastructure as code and configuration management, can help to scale computing resources as demand spikes.
 Further, the use of monitoring and logging when combined with automated actions can help systems react to outages of part of the system without needing to take everything offline.

-Taken as a whole, DevOps practices help to deliver better and more reliable code to their c0ustomers more often.
-In the remainder of this section, we will provide an overview of key practices and some of the tools that are used to implement them.
+Taken as a whole, DevOps practices help to deliver better and more reliable code to their customers more often.
+In the remainder of this section, we will provide an overview of key practices and some of the tools that are used to implement them: microservices, monitoring, infrastructure as code (IaC), continuous integration (CI), and continuous delivery (CD).

 Microservices